-Pursuant to section 1128 of the Bankruptcy Code, the Bankruptcy Court has scheduled a hearing to consider confirmation of the Plan (the "Confirmation Hearing") on August [•], 2014, at [ p.m.], Prevailing Eastern Time, before the Honorable Peter J. Walsh, United States Bankruptcy Judge of the United States Bankruptcy Court for the

-District of Delaware.
-The Bankruptcy Court has directed that objections, if any, to confirmation of the Plan be filed and served on or before August $[\bullet]$ , 2014, in the manner described in the Disclosure Statement Order attached hereto as Exhibit B.
+Pursuant to section 1128 of the Bankruptcy Code, the Bankruptcy Court has scheduled a hearing to consider confirmation of the Plan (the "Confirmation Hearing") on [August [•],27, 2014, at [•],2 the District of Delaware.
+The Bankruptcy Court has directed that objections, if any, to confirmation of the Plan be filed and served on or before [August [•19, 2014], 2014], in the manner described in the Disclosure Statement Order attached hereto as Exhibit B.